ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

 ```
 /
-  Ballerina.toml       # Configuration, which defines the package intent
+  Ballerina.toml       # Configuration, which defines the package intent.
   main.bal
   Module.md            # Contains descriptive metadata of the default module to be displayed in
                        # API documentation.
 This is optional.